This is Part 2 of a 2 blog series on this topic. You can read Part 1 here.

 We ran multiple iterations of Mini and Full regression tests to check the stability of the Rails app with the newer Rails version with all the combinations we could’ve encountered in production.

-Issues that we hit during upgrade of webapp tier in production:
+Issues that we hit during the upgrade of the webapp tier in production:

 - Invalid date/time was displayed on UI (Safari and Firefox browser) in cluster and Scheduler page because of time format change between the two Rails versions.
 The date format in APIs has changed from iso8601 (eg. “2019-05-28T09:49:07Z”) to a string with UTC time format (Eg. “2019-05-28 09:46:21 UTC”) when the object is serialized with JSON format.